puredrinkology/website/content/recipes/drinking-chocolate/index.md

   over-whip the cream, a soft peak is ideal.
 Garnish with a sprinkle of cinnamon or chocolate shavings for visual appeal. '
 base_spirit: null
-category: cocoa
+category: "mocktail"
 collection: null
 date: '2024-09-23'
 description: 'This isn''t a cocktail, but a decadent, warm beverage.
 It draws inspiration from centuries-old hot chocolate traditions, with the creamy richness and spices echoing European and Latin American recipes.
 Enjoy it as a comforting treat, not a boozy concoction! '
-family: ''
+family: 'chocolate'
 flavor_description: 'Drinking Chocolate is a decadent treat that balances rich, creamy sweetness with warm spice.
 The heavy cream and milk deliver a velvety texture, while the chocolate adds a deep, luxurious flavor.
 Cinnamon and vanilla contribute a comforting warmth and complexity, making this a comforting indulgence.
 The whipped cream adds a light and airy element, enhancing the overall decadent experience. '
-fullname: The Drinking Chocolate Cocoa
+fullname:  Hot Drinking Chocolate
 glass: Coffee mug
 has_alcohol: false
 ingredients: